Limones-07/theme-manager/docs/source/configuration/files.rst

     .. warning::
         It doesn't have a use for now, might be removed.

+applications/
+    The directory that contains the application-specific configuration.
+    It should contain only `TOML` or `JSON` files.

+    See the :ref:`application configuration <configuration_applications_start>`
+    section for more details and how to write these configurations.

 themes/
     The directory that contains the themes and their configuration.
-    Should contain a `themes.toml` file and the themes' directories, each with their own `theme.toml` file.
+    It should have the themes' directories, each with their own `theme.toml` file.
     The themes may have a `theme.json` configuration file instead, but never both.

     See the :ref:`theme configuration <configuration_themes_start>` section
     for more details and how to write these configurations.

-applications/
+scripts/
-    The directory that contains the application-specific configuration.
+    The directory that contains the scripts used in the configuration files.
+It should have three directories: `enabling_procedures`, `check_procedures` and `references`.
-    Should contain just `TOML` or `JSON` files.

-    See the :ref:`application configuration <configuration_applications_start>`
+    All of them should contain only `.py` files.

-    section for more details and how to write these configurations.
+    See the :ref:`scripts <configuration_scripts_start>` section for more details and how to write these scripts.

 :ref:`This example <example_theme_manager_file_tree>` should help you understand how the `theme-manager` file tree shoud look like.